twigmarine/nori-can/README.md

 Turn a string message (one line) into a usable object that can be processed.
 `parseString(str)`

-Turn many lines in usabel objects.
+Turn many lines in usable objects.
 `processStringInput(strLines)`

 Turn many lines into parsed information.